iancalbreath/tsreminders/README.md

 Command Generation: Converts the validated input into a Task Scheduler-compatible command string.
 Execution (Optional): Provides the user with the command string or sets up the task automatically.

-### Components
-tsreminders.py: The main script that handles user input, validation, and command generation. utils.py: (If applicable) A module containing helper functions for input validation and command string creation. tests/: (If applicable) Directory containing unit tests for the program’s components.

 ## Contribution Guidelines
 We welcome contributions from the community!
 To contribute: